Society for Scientific Exploration

 The Society for Scientific Exploration (SSE) is a group committed to studying fringe science.
 The opinions of the organization in regard to what are the proper limits of scientific exploration are often at odds with those of mainstream science.
 Critics argue that the SSE is devoted to disreputable ideas far outside the scientific mainstream.

 History

 The society was founded in 1982.
 Its first meeting took place at the University of Maryland, College Park in 1982.

-Of the SSE and its journal, it has been said that "Pretty much anything that might have shown up on The X-Files or in the National Enquirer shows up first here.
+Of the SSE and its journal, Michael Lemonick said that "Pretty much anything that might have shown up on The X-Files or in the National Enquirer shows up first here.
 But what also shows up is a surprising attitude of skepticism."

 Activities

 Journal

 The society's scientific journal, the Journal of Scientific Exploration, was established to provide a scientific forum for ufology, parapsychology, and cryptozoology, publishing research articles, essays, book reviews, and letters on those and many other topics that are largely ignored in mainstream journals.

 The journal is peer-reviewed and was abstracted and indexed in Scopus.

 The journal is edited by Stephen E. Braude.

 The Spirituality and Psychiatry Special Interest Group of the Royal College of Psychiatrists says that the journal has reports about anomalies in science, particularly in the parapsychological and extraterrestrial fields.
 Some academics have noted that the journal publishes on anomalous issues, topics often on the fringe of science.